maciejkos/maciejkos.github.io/projects.md

 <br/>
 <!-- </div> -->

 <p>Exploration of these data will aid in revealing relationships between human physiology (e.g., heart rate) and emotional states (e.g., anxiety).
 The long term goal of this project is to learn how to detect extreme emotional states from physiological data collected using unobtrusive wearable technologies.
-Such information would help deliver just-in-time health interventions to people with such anxiety-driven conditions as binge eating disorder.</p>
+Such information would help deliver just-in-time health interventions to help people with such anxiety-driven conditions as binge eating disorder.</p>

 <h4>Technologies used</h4>
 <ul>